jadenshk/stellar-temperature/README.md

 ## Materials

 See my research paper here for details about the methods, data, results, and discussion.
-And take a look at all the code for the project here.
+And take a look at all the code for the project [here](\ACST_Condensed.ipynb)